| Title: | MAnifold-Constrained Gaussian Process Inference |

 FitzHugh, R (1961).
 Impulses and Physiological States in Theoretical Models of Nerve Membrane.
 Biophysical Journal, 1(6), 445–466.

-Compute the conditional covariance of a Gaussian process, given a vector of observations, hyper-parameters phi
+Compute the conditional covariance of a Gaussian process, given a vector of observations, hyper-parameters phi, and noise standard deviation sigma.

 yobs |